PelionIoT/meta-mbl/docs/walkthrough.md

     ```
     ums 0 mmc 0
     ```
-    You should now see device files with `WaRP7` in their names in `/dev/disk/by-id` for the Warp7's flash device and its partitions.
+    On the Warp7 you should now see an ASCII-art "spinner" and on your PC you should see device files with `WaRP7` in their names in `/dev/disk/by-id` for the Warp7's flash device and its partitions.
 For example you might see something like:
     ```
     $ find /dev/disk/by-id -name '*WaRP7*'
     /dev/disk/by-id/usb-Linux_UMS_disk_0_WaRP7-0xcc2400d300000054-0:0-part7